Vincent Hwang

 View on GitHub

-I started studying assembly implementations of lattice-based cryptosystems when Bo-Yin Yang taught the course Post-Quantum Cryptography at National Taiwan University during the last two years of my undergraduate study.
-While I was an undergraduate, I spent most of the time on Theoretical Computer Science, in particular, graph algorithms and generalizations of sorting problems.
+While I was an undergraduate student (Sept.
+2016 – Jun.
+2021), I spent most of the time on Theoretical Computer Science, in particular, graph algorithms and generalizations of sorting problems.

 Contact